Casco Histórico de Petare. Municipio Sucre, Caracas 2016

 Paradiso was more than an urban installation.
 As part of the project, we formed an alliance with Provita, an NGO with over 25 years of work in the field of ecological preservation and education.
 Together we organized a series of lectures and planting sessions with children from different schools in Caracas.

 These sessions reached over 300 children, most of who became the main caretakers of the garden and helped spread the message to other visitors about the meaning and care of the installation.

-In the first implementation of Paradiso, were implemented several measurement strategies: surveys to know the provenance of visitors, age and gender, number of visits a day, monitored the care of plants and recorded the dynamics taking place in the installation.
+In the first deployment of Paradiso, were implemented several measurement strategies: surveys to know the provenance of visitors, age and gender and number of visits per day.
+We monitored the care of plants and recorded the dynamics taking place in the installation.

-To measure the impact of the intervention, we carried out several surveys to understand the characteristics of the people touched by the intervention and how it changed the dynamics of its surroundings.
+To measure the impact of the intervention, we carried out several surveys to understand the characteristics of the people reached by the intervention and how the garden changed the dynamics of its surroundings.

-We are proud to say that Paradiso was intensely used by more than 5000 different people, even changing the everyday use of the space.
+We are proud to say that Paradiso was intensely used by more than 5.000 different people, changing the everyday use of the space.

 Before Paradiso only 10% of the people that walked by stayed in the square for more than 20 minutes, during Paradiso the activity and permanence in the square increased significantly, with 50% of people staying at the square, either in or around the garden.

-We know that 85% of the people who get involved in the garden live in the slums near the square, been 70% under twelve years old.
-3 out of 5 children, who crossed the square, stop and enter the garden inviting their parents to enter too or to enjoy the square while they were playing.
+We know that 85% of the people who got involved in the garden live in Petare near the square, been 70% under 12 years old.
+3 out of 5 children who crossed the square, stopped and entered the garden inviting their parents to enter too or to enjoy the square while they were playing.

-To understand the impact of Paradiso in the dynamics of the square, we map out mobility and permanence and to grasp the impact in the memory and imagination of the kids, we carried out several mapping activities with them, which helps us to better understand the intervention and its purpose.
+To understand the impact of Paradiso in the dynamics of the square, we mapped out mobility and permanence and to grasp the impact in the memory and imagination of the kids, we carried out several mapping activities with them, which helped us to better understand the intervention and its impact.